Skip to Main Content

 Grant Application Process

-An annual Request for Proposals (RFP) will be posted to this page at the end of May.
-The RFP will include details about this year’s grant theme, an application, details regarding the application process, and expectations if a decision to fund is made.
+This RFP includes details about this year’s grant theme, an application, details regarding the application process, and expectations if a decision to fund is made.

 Any questions that you may have should be directed to the Grants Committee Chairperson at grants@friendsofnepal.com